Axway-API-Management-Plus/apimanager-prometheus-exporter/README.md

 # Prometheus Exporter

 This project allows you to export API-Management metrics as OpenMetrics for Prometheus and make them consumable for instance in Grafana dashboards.
-For that purpose it acts like a proxy between the API-Manager hosts, consumes & parses generated Metrics and exposes them on an HTTP-Endpoint.
+For that purpose it acts like a proxy between the API-Manager hosts, consumes & parses generated Metrics and exposes them on an HTTP-Endpoint as in this [example](https://raw.githubusercontent.com/Axway-API-Management-Plus/apimanager-prometheus-exporter/master/misc/documentation/exposed-metrics-sample.txt).
 In Prometheus each exporter is configured as a target, automatically scraped and exposed metrics are stored into the Prometheush time-series-database.

 This illustration provides a basic overview about the workflow: